-The president is allowed $8,000 by Board policy to use in support of performance of duties for which no other reimbursement is provided.
+The College President is allowed $8,000 by Minnesota State policy to use in support of performance of duties for which no other reimbursement is provided.
 This includes but is not limited to service awards, meals with dignitaries, plaques, gifts and refreshments for retirement parties, entries in fund-raising events and memorials for past and current employees.

 The Auxiliary Enterprise Business Plan allows the President $15,000 annually to use to increase public awareness and goodwill.
 This includes but is not limited to donations and on campus meals to community service groups, gifts for the public of nominal value and refreshments at news conferences.

-The president is allowed to incur special expenses that benefit staff by offering gifts of nominal value and/or food.
+The College President is allowed to incur special expenses that benefit staff by offering gifts of nominal value and/or food.
 This includes but is not limited to State of the College Addresses, semester staff meetings, college-wide meetings and Foundation and College Advisory Committees.